-Providenciales offers a wide range of rental villas, with varying degrees of luxury, numbers of bedrooms, and amenities.
+Providenciales (fondly known as Provo) offers a wide range of rental villas, with varying degrees of luxury, numbers of bedrooms, and amenities.

 In addition to stand-alone houses, the term villa generally refers to any non-hotel or resort accommodation, and may include private condominium units, part of a multi-unit residence, or at times, even single bedrooms.

 Villas are great for those who appreciate a little extra space, a bit of seclusion and privacy.
-When compared to resorts, a villa can be more economical for large groups.
+When compared to resorts, a villa can be more economical for groups or a large family.

 Many luxury villas are located directly on the beach, and typically these coasts are far less busy than the famous Grace Bay.

 Location should be a major consideration when choosing a villa.

 For the most part, villas and rental houses are found in one of a few coastal residential regions on Providenciales.
 See our villa map below for information on where each region is on the island.

 Grace Bay, and to a lesser degree, Turtle Cove, are the only areas where a rental car or transportation may not be needed.
 Generally for all other locations, we strongly recommend reserving a rental vehicle for the duration of your stay.
 See Driving in the Turks and Caicos.

 Overlooking the amazingly-turquoise Caicos Banks, some of the south coast regions such as Turtle Tail and parts of Long Bay, are only accessed by unpaved and occasionally rough roads, which may be as long as four miles (6.7 km).

 Quite a few villas are found near this spectacular beach, but very few are actually on it due to the premium of the land.
 The inland Grace Bay area is quite convenient, with shops, restaurants and a grocery store within walking distance of most accommodations.